drand/drand-docs/blog/2023-10-16-quicknet-is-live.md

 ## Sun-setting of `fastnet`

-If you've been following our blog, you'll remember our previous post about [timelock being supported on mainnet](https://drand.love/blog/2023/03/28/timelock-on-fastnet/) where we announced the launch of our new `fastnet` network that supported our timelock scheme.
+If you've been following our blog, you'll remember our previous post about [timelock being supported on mainnet](/blog/2023-03-28-timelock-on-fastnet.md) where we announced the launch of our new `fastnet` network that supported our timelock scheme.
 The League of Entropy launched this new drand network on March 1st, 2023, however we quickly identified an issue with our BLS signatures on G1 that made them non-spec compliant with the Hash To Curve [RFC 9380](https://www.ietf.org/rfc/rfc9380.html) as well as most BLS signatures implementations on G1 apart from ours.
 Therefore we had to double down and launch the `quicknet` network in order to fix this issue.

-We’ll be sun-setting `fastnet` in the coming months [as announced previously](https://drand.love/blog/2023/07/03/fastnet-sunset-quicknet-new/).
-We are currently going to scale down `fastnet` by another 3 nodes in November, and we’ll be shutting it down completely in Q1’24 most likely.
+We'll be sun-setting `fastnet` in the coming months [as announced previously](/blog/2023-07-03-fastnet-sunset-quicknet-new.md).
+We are currently going to scale down `fastnet` by another 3 nodes in November, and we'll be shutting it down completely in Q1'24 most likely.
 Please reach out to us if this is a concern for you or your team.

 > Note: The default chained beacon network remains available with its legacy frequency of 30s for those who require it.
 We might consider deprecating it at some point in the next 18 months, but nothing is set in stone yet.
 >